Turkeybeard

 Foliage: stiff, upright, branched stem, with narrow, pinnately veined leaves.
 Leaves are not parallel veined to the mid-rib.
 Upper leaves sessile.

-Flower size: Heads many in a terminal irregular umbel, the leading ones up to 1-1.5 cm. long
+Flower: Round heads of tiny five-parted florets; whitish color often with a bluish to purplish cast, Heads many in a terminal irregular umbel, the leading ones up to 1-1.5 cm. long

-Flowering/fruiting time Late July into October
+Flowering time: Late July into October

 Habitat: Salt marshes and tidewater streams